carpentries/sandpaper-docs/episodes/introduction.md

 ### How do I determine the order of files displayed on the website?

 The `config.yaml` file contains four fields that correspond to the folders in your repository: `episodes`, `instructors`, `learners`, `profiles`.
-By default, they are displayed in alphabetical order, but if you want to customize exactly what content is published on the website, you can add a yaml list of the filenames to determine order.
+If the list is empty, then the files in the folders are displayed in alphabetical order, but if you want to customize exactly what content is published on the website, you can add a yaml list of the filenames to determine order.

 For example, if you had three episodes called "introduction.md", "part_two.Rmd", and "in_progress.md" and you wanted to only show introduction and part_two, you